Key Stage 2 SATs 2020

 These tests will be both set and marked externally, and the results will be used to measure your child’s progress and the school’s performance.
 Your child’s marks will be used in conjunction with teacher assessment to give a broader picture of their attainment.

-Here is the timetable for KS2 SAT week 2019 with a video explaining KS2 SATs below that.
+Here is the timetable for KS2 SAT week 2020 with a video and presentation explaining KS2 SATs below that.

 |Monday 11th May 2020||Tuesday 12th May 2020||Wednesday 13th May 2020||Thursday 14th May 2020|